This and that from the Sailors Chest …

 Röding (Buxtehude 1763 – Hamburg 1815), son of the Hamburg-born archdeacon Lucas Heinrich there and not to be confounded with the writer, poet, and principal at St. Jacobi of the same name, came

 Vols.
 I & II with the actual dictionary published in 6 parts.
-Prefixed in vol. I preface, subscribers’ list as well as indices of General Maritime Literature published between 1484 and 1793 and treatises of the l’Academie Royale des Sciences de Paris 1666-1785, the Royal Society of London, vol. I-LXXXI (1665-1792), the Royal Swedish Academy of Sciences (1739-90, from the German translations published in Hamburg and Leipsic 1749-92), the Vaterlandsche Letter-Oeffningen, Amsterdam 1768-85, and the Hollandse Maatschappy der Weetenschapen te Haarlem, 1755-87, resp., the Academy of Sciences, St. Petersburg 1728-77, supplement of books and manuscripts as well as author’s and subject indices to the aforementioned publications.
+Prefixed in vol. I preface, list of subscribers as well as indices of General Maritime Literature published between 1484 and 1793 and treatises of the l’Academie Royale des Sciences de Paris 1666-1785, the Royal Society of London, vol. I-LXXXI (1665-1792), the Royal Swedish Academy of Sciences (1739-90, from the German translations published in Hamburg and Leipsic 1749-92), the Vaterlandsche Letter-Oeffningen, Amsterdam 1768-85, and the Hollandse Maatschappy der Weetenschapen te Haarlem, 1755-87, resp., the Academy of Sciences, St. Petersburg 1728-77, supplement of books and manuscripts as well as author’s and subject indices to the aforementioned publications.

 Vol. IV with the plates